Fix back/forward cache issues

 Cache-Control: private, max-age=0, must-revalidate

-The no-store directive tells browsers to never cache the response, which extends to bfcache.
-Use private instead if you want to prevent CDN caching but allow bfcache.
+The no-store directive tells browsers never to cache the response.
+This extends to bfcache.
+Use private instead to prevent CDN caching while allowing bfcache.

 window.addEventListener('pageshow', (event) => {